 A quick overview of the certification process

-The WERC certification process consists of some specific guidelines (PDF), a cost of $12,500, and involves a WERC-assigned auditor who will conduct a pre-audit questionnaire, visits your site for two days for process reviews and interviews with key personnel.
+The WERC certification process consists of some specific guidelines and involves a WERC-assigned auditor who will conduct a pre-audit questionnaire, visits your site for two days for process reviews and interviews with key personnel.
 (Full process can be found here).
 The auditor will conduct an in-depth, onsite review of the findings, including an interactive session with your team.
 Within 30 days, you will have the outcome.

 What are the best reasons to pursue certification?